US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 UPRO is the US-listed ticker for ProShares UltraPro S&P 500, issued by ProShares.
 Designed to deliver 3× the daily return of the S&P 500 Index.
 Daily rebalancing produces volatility decay over multi-day holds.
 TER is 0.91% per year.
 Distributions are paid quarterly.

-Where can I buy UPRO from New Zealand?
+Where to buy UPRO from New Zealand

-NZ tax
+NZ tax treatment

 How is UPRO taxed for NZ investors?